kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md

 \(a\) The applicant may, in conducting the block tests, use separate engines of identical design and construction in the vibration, calibration, detonation, endurance, and operation tests, except that, if a separate engine is used for the endurance test it must be subjected to a calibration check before starting the endurance test.

-\(b\) The applicant may service and make minor repairs to the engine during the block tests in accordance with the service and maintenance instructions submitted in compliance with §33.4.
+\(b\) The applicant may service and make minor repairs to the engine during the block tests in accordance with the service and maintenance instructions submitted in compliance with [[Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md#§33.4   Instructions for Continued Airworthiness.|§33.4]].
 If the frequency of the service is excessive, or the number of stops due to engine malfunction is excessive, or a major repair, or replacement of a part is found necessary during the block tests or as the result of findings from the teardown inspection, the engine or its parts may be subjected to any additional test the Administrator finds necessary.

 \(c\) Each applicant must furnish all testing facilities, including equipment and competent personnel, to conduct the block tests.